 In accordance with legal requirements all parents volunteering at school must complete a Registration Form for Voluntary Helpers available at the school office or to download from our Volunteering page.
 Where parents are working with children unsupervised they will be required to have an Enhanced DBS Check, which the school office will process.
 We are bound by Local Authority guidance to report any suspected incident of child abuse or neglect to Social Services.
 The Queens’ Federation acknowledges the distress this causes families, particularly if after the investigation is completed the allegations are proved to be groundless.
 Nevertheless we have a duty to act in the best interests of the child and we hope parents will endeavour to work with the school and to maintain a positive relationship with our staff should such circumstances arise.

-If you would like to know more about our policy or procedures for Safeguarding, please speak to Caroline Peet, Executive Headteacher, who is our Designated Lead for Child Protection.
+If you would like to know more about our policy or procedures for Safeguarding, please speak to Sarah Jarman, Designated Safeguarding Lead or our Deputy Designated Leads for Child Protection, Clare Chapman and Hayley Brooker.

 To view our policies page where our Safeguarding and Child Protection policy can be found please click here.